-Does your deck look dirty and desperately need cleaned after a long winter?
+Does your deck look dirty and desperately need cleaning after a long winter or summer season?
 Do you need tips on how to DIY pressure wash and clean your deck?
-Then keep reading to make your deck look great this season!
+Then keep reading to make your deck look like new!

 I may earn a small commission for affiliate links in this post at no extra cost to you.
 Please read my privacy page and privacy policy for more information.
 As an Amazon Associate, I earn from qualifying purchases.